chharvey/counterpoint/docs/spec/notation.md

 with exceptions described above.

 #### Formal Grammar (TNSG)
-The grammar below (which is a CFG) describes the formal Tree Node Schema Grammar that describes the Solid language.
+The grammar below (which is a CFG) describes the formal Tree Node Schema Grammar that describes the Counterpoint Programming Language.
 ```
 TypeUnit ::=
 	| NUMBER